Backpacking (hiking)

-Backpacking is the outdoor recreation of carrying gear on one's back, while hiking for more than a day.
-It is often an extended journey, and may involve camping outdoors.
-In North America tenting is common, where simple shelters and mountain huts, widely found in Europe, are rare.
-In New Zealand, hiking is called tramping and tents are used alongside a nationwide network of huts.
-Hill walking is an equivalent in Britain (but this can also refer to a day walk), though backpackers make use of a variety of accommodation, in addition to camping.
+Backpacking is the outdoor recreation of carrying gear on one's back while hiking for more than a day.
+It is often an extended journey and may involve camping outdoors.
+In North America, tenting is common, where simple shelters and mountain huts, widely found in Europe, are rare.
+In New Zealand, hiking is called tramping, and tents are used alongside a nationwide network of huts.
+Hill walking is equivalent in Britain (but this can also refer to a day walk), though backpackers make use of a variety of accommodation, in addition to camping.
 Backpackers use simple huts in South Africa.
 Trekking and bushwalking are other words used to describe such multi-day trips.
+The terms walking tour or long distance hike are also used.

-Backpacking as a method of travel is a different activity, which mainly uses public transport during a journey which can last months.
+Backpacking as a method of travel is a different activity, which mainly uses public transport during a journey that can last months.
+It is, however, similar to bikepacking, bicycle touring, canoe and kayak camping, and trail riding, with saddlebags.

 Definition

 Backpacking is an outdoor recreation where gear is carried in a backpack.
 This can include food, water, bedding, shelter, clothing, stove, and cooking kit.
 Given that backpackers must carry their gear, the total weight of their bag and its contents is a primary concern of backpackers.
 Backpacking trips range from one night to weeks or months, sometimes aided by planned resupply points, drops, or caches.